-- Obtaining a residence permit can be a lengthy process and we recommend you to apply as soon as possible once you are admitted.
-The university has no power to initiate or speed up the process.
+- Obtaining a residence permit can be a lengthy process and we recommend that you apply as soon as possible once you are admitted.
+The University has no power to initiate or speed up the process.

-- You cannot receive a residence permit for a longer period of time than your passport is valid, so make sure your passport does not expire before the end date of your studies.
+- You cannot receive a residence permit for a longer period of time than the validity date of your passport.
+Please make sure your passport does not expire before the end date of your studies.

 - You must prove to the Swedish Migration Agency that you have a guaranteed amount of money at your disposal throughout the entire period of your studies.
 The Swedish Migration Agency sets the amount, which is currently SEK 8,370 per month (2019) for ten months out of each year of your studies.
 Note that the money has to be in your personal bank account.

 - Make sure to include all the required documents when you apply.
 If your application is not complete, it will take longer to receive a decision.
-This delay can mean you do not receive your permit in time to start your studies.
+This delay might cause you to not receive your permit in time to start your studies.